Sign In Forgot Password

 The group has been facilitated by Har Shalom member, Ginny Riley, since January 2020.
 New participants are welcome at any time.
 For questions or to be on the email list to receive additional information, reminders of session dates, Zoom login information, and advance notice of the topic before each session, please email Ginny.

-The Wise Woman program was developed by Dr. Beth Firestein, a licensed psychologist, who has been successfully offering this program for more than 9 years in Loveland.
+The Wise Woman program was developed by Dr. Beth Firestein, a licensed psychologist, who offered this program for more than 9 years in Loveland.
 She has granted us permission to use the materials and topics she has developed.

 Location: Zoom